Harnessing higher-dimensional fluctuations in an information engine

 \emph{Acknowledgments}.--- We thank Matthew Leighton (Yale Physics) and Johan du Buisson (Tubingen Theoretical Physics) for fruitful feedback on the manuscript.
-This work was supported by a Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grant and Discovery Accelerator Supplement RGPIN-2020-04950 (DAS), an NSERC Alliance International Collaboration Grant ALLRP-2023-585940 (DAS), and a Tier-II Canada Research Chair CRC-2020-00098 (DAS).
+This work was supported by Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grants ({JB}, DAS) and by Discovery Accelerator Supplement RGPIN-2020-04950 (DAS), an NSERC Alliance International Collaboration Grant ALLRP-2023-585940 (DAS), and a Tier-II Canada Research Chair CRC-2020-00098 (DAS).
 This research was enabled in part by support provided by BC DRI Group and the Digital Research Alliance of Canada (www.alliancecan.ca).